John Miliauskas

 Taylor Yozwiak

-Assistant Director of the Towson University Marching Band
+Interim Director of the Towson University Marching Band

 Taylor received his Bachelor of Music Degree in Percussion Performance from the University of Massachusetts in 2013.
 While at UMass, Taylor had the privilege of studying with professors Ayano Kataoka and Thomas Hannum, and was a proud member of the UMass Minuteman Marching Band.
 Taylor then completed his Master of Music Degree in Percussion Performance from the Frost School of Music at the University of Miami.
 During this time, Taylor studied with world-renowned percussionist Svet Stoyanov, directed the Miami “Frost Band of the Hour” Drumline, and performed throughout the rich musical scene in Miami.